 - Jordan students used the district’s eCLASS digital resources extensively, exceeding the county average for student usage since 2015

 - Jordan Middle has had over 25 participants in the Gwinnett Student Media Festival advanced to the State Media Festival and receive recognition since 2015

 - A JMS STEM teacher received the Captain Planet Gardening Grant

 - Central Gwinnett Foundation has awarded grants for classroom teachers to support literacy, mathematics, and English Language Learners with more than $5,000 going directly to the classrooms since 2015

 - Each year, students have competed in the Nordson Tech Time essay contest, writing about STEM-related topics that aligned to the science AKS with one student being selected as a grade level winner and awarded a technology package that includes an iPad

 - JMS Honor Chorus students performed at the Georgia Music Educators Association District 13 Honors Chorus at the University of Georgia’s Classic Center in Athens;

 - Jordan hosted the Middle and High School Math Institute for teachers and students;

 - STRIVE students have the opportunity to acquire work experience in the JMS café;

-- JMS Cafeteria is a Georgia Grown Test to promote local and healthy eating in schools across the state by supplying school nutrition directors with healthy recipes using Georgia Grown commodities;
+- JMS' Cafeteria is a Georgia Grown Test Kitchen, promoting local and healthy eating in schools across the state by supplying school nutrition directors with healthy recipes using Georgia Grown commodities.